How do I apply for a Fulbright Scholarship?

 If I am an Australian citizen but I’m living abroad, am I eligible for an Australian Fulbright scholarship?

 - No. It is a requirement of Australian Fulbright scholarships that applicants be resident in Australia at the time of application and that they be available for an interview.
-The only exceptions to this rule are for men and women serving overseas in the Armed Forces, or for Australian diplomats posted overseas.
+The only exceptions to this rule are for individuals serving overseas in the Armed Forces, or for Australian diplomats posted overseas.

-- All Scholars must be available to attend Fulbright functions in Australia including the Fulbright Presentation Dinner and Orientation Program held annually in March and State Receptions in April and May prior to their departure to the U.S.
+- All Scholars must be available to attend the Fulbright Presentation Dinner and Orientation Program held annually in March.

 I have extensive experience of the U.S. already – will that make a difference in selection of applicants?